 Respiratory virus prevention is layered: hand hygiene, ventilation, staying home when sick, masks, and vaccines depending on context.

-This article is educational and is not diagnosis or treatment advice for Respiratory Virus Prevention: Hands, Air, Masks, and Staying Home.
-If symptoms become severe or are accompanied by sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, or any immediate safety concern, contact local emergency services or a medical professional.
+This article is educational and does not diagnose, treat, or set dosage for Respiratory Virus Prevention: Hands, Air, Masks, and Staying Home.
+Sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, severe bleeding, or any immediate safety concern should be handled through local emergency services or qualified medical professionals.

 Why It Matters